Shipping & Delivery FAQ

 When will my order be shipped?

 Please allow 2-3 days for treats, bath and body product orders.
-Our food will be shipped withing 3-4 days of ordering.
+Our dry food will be shipped withing 9-11 days of ordering for first time customers.
 We sprout our ingredients and them bake upon order, to ensure maximum freshness.
+If you order includes dry food and treats please allow 9-11 days for shipment for new customers.
 We recommended getting set-up for auto delivery, so you never run out of the food.
-Call us at 408 780 2275 or email us at firstname.lastname@example.org to set-up a subscription.
+Call us at 408 780 2275 or email us at email@example.com to set-up a subscription.

 Do you offer subscriptions and auto delivery?